shoreagents/shoreagents-nurse/README-BUILD.md

 # Building Portable .exe for Distribution

-This guide explains how to create a portable .exe file for the ShoreAgents Nurse Application.
+This guide explains how to create a portable .exe file for the ShoreAgents Clinic Dashboard.

 ## Prerequisites